 The original urogenital distress inventory (UDI) was developed to assess the degree to which symptoms associated with incontinence are troubling (77).
 The UDI consists of 19 items comprising three domains: symptoms related to stress urinary incontinence, detrusor overactivity, and bladder obstruction.

 A short form (SF) (6 items) of the UDI has been developed (78) to easily assess symptom distress of urinary incontinence and related conditions for women.
-This short form has been used once in PD by Lemack et al (79).
-Women with PD had more urinary symptoms than non-age-matched volunteers, but less than women presenting for LUTS.
+This short form has been used once in PD by Lemack et al (79)..
 Since age matched control UDI-6 data were not available, results were difficult to interpret.

 Key evaluation criteria